TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 ### Closures aren't scary

-You know how if you needed to repeatedly needed to get or create some value based on some kind of input, you'd use a function with parameters?
+You know how if you needed to repeatedly get or create some value based on some kind of input, you'd use a function with parameters?
 For example, you could write a function that takes arguments and returns an array or string or number as a result of using those arguments.
 Functions are no different.
 You can use a function to create another function.

 The best way to approach this would be to start with an example - take a look at this piece of code below.